Bethenia Owens-Adair: Medical school

-In 1871, at age 31, Owens left Oregon to pursue an education in medicine in Philadelphia.
-She initially attempted to seek admission to Jefferson College, however, since they had never accepted a woman before, they rejected her admittance.
-Owens, determined to become a doctor, resorted to the Philadelphia Eclectic School.
-However, Bethenia did not have enough experience to be accepted, thus that summer she attended tutoring session with Dr. Samuels.
-From these summer classes she gained the necessary experience to apply to the Philadelphia Eclectic School and be admitted.
-After a year of studying, Owens graduated from Philadelphia Eclectic School and returned to Oregon to start a practice.
-She received major backlash in Roseburg for being a female physician and was forced to begin a practice in Portland, nevertheless, she became one of the first medically trained female doctors in the west.
+In 1871, at age 31, Owens left Oregon to pursue a medical education in Philadelphia.
+She initially attempted to seek admission to Jefferson College, but was rejected due to her sex.
+Owens then applied to the Philadelphia Eclectic School, but did not have enough experience to be accepted.
+That summer, she attended tutoring session with Dr. Samuels and was subsequently admitted to the Philadelphia Eclectic School.
+After a year of study, Owens graduated from the Philadelphia Eclectic School and returned to Oregon to open a medical practice.
+She received major backlash in Roseburg for being a female physician, leading her to move her practice to Portland.
+She became one of the first medically trained female doctors in the western United States.

-Medicine in the west was unique due to its isolated nature.
-Medical professionals were typically creative and resourceful.
-In the traditional western medical way, Owens was innovative and determined.
-During her years practicing, she implemented asepsis, a new method popularized by Dr. Lister which focused on germ theory and the sterilization of medical implements and places.
-She also used the practice of medical baths, a method she learned from her time at the Eclectic School.
+Like many physicians in the American west, Owens was reportedly creative and resourceful in her methods.
+She implemented asepsis, a new method which emphasized germ theory and the sterilization of medical implements and places.
+She also used medical baths, a method she learned from her time at the Eclectic School.

-In 1877, after years practicing medicine, Owens sought for more knowledge and concluded she would return to medical school to be trained as a surgeon.
-She returned to the East Coast with letters of recommendation in hopes to finally be admitted to Jefferson College, however, once again she was denied on account of her gender.
-At the recommendation of Dr. Samuel David Gross, she applied to The University of Michigan at Ann Arbor and was admitted to the two-year surgical program.
-Owens used this time to become as educated on the human body as possible.
+In 1877, Owens decided to return to medical school to train as a surgeon.
+She returned to the East Coast with letters of recommendation in hopes to finally be admitted to Jefferson College, however, she was once again rejected on account of her sex.
+At the recommendation of Dr. Samuel David Gross, she applied to The University of Michigan, Ann Arbor, and was admitted to the two-year surgical program there.

-In June 1880, Owens graduated with a degree in medicine and surgery.
-With this new degree, Owens was able to return to her practice in Oregon and perform surgical procedures.
+In June 1880, Owens graduated from the University of Michigan with a degree in medicine and surgery.
 She also specialized in diseases of the eyes and ears.
-Owens’ medical knowledge and excellence led her to gain a reputation as a doctor in Oregon and people traveled from all around Oregon to seek her aid.
-She continued her practice, which moved to Yakima, WA for several years, until she shut her practice in 1905, after 33 years in the profession.
+Owens' had gained a reputation as a doctor in Oregon, and people travelled from across the state to seek her aid.
+She continued her practice, which moved to Yakima, Washington for several years until she retired in 1905, after 33 years in the profession.